Rick-Phoenix/diesel-enum/README.md

-# Diesel-enums

-This crate allows for seamless mapping of rust enums to database enums or lookup tables using [`diesel`], and automatically generates methods and tests that connect to the database to ensure that the rust enum is fully in sync with the database source.

 # How It Works

+This crate allows for seamless mapping of rust enums to database enums or lookup tables using [`diesel`](::diesel), and automatically generates methods and tests that connect to the database to ensure that the rust enum is fully in sync with the database source.

-This crate can generate mappings to two kinds of sources:
+The mappings can be done with two kinds of sources:

 - For **custom types** created in **Postgres**, it maps the rust enum to the custom type.